top of page

 3. Solar Panel Wattage

-Whenever sunlight hits a PV module, voltage and current are instantly created.
-Pushed by voltage, the electrical current courses through the installation until it encounters resistance.
-This resistance allows the flowing electrons to perform work—like powering lights.
-Work is measured in watts (W).
+Whenever sunlight strikes a PV module, voltage and current are instantly generated.
+Pushed by voltage, the electrical current flows through the system until it encounters resistance.
+This resistance enables the current to perform work—such as powering appliances or lights.
+This work is measured in watts (W).

-Watts, volts, and amps can be combined into Watt's Law:
+Watts, volts, and amps are interconnected by Watt's Law:

 The older of the two methods is wiring solar panels in series.
-It involves literally connecting panels in sequence—just like with traditional Christmas lights.
-Adding more solar panels increases the total voltage of the entire series.
-However, the current remains unchanged.
+It involves connecting panels in sequence, much like the setup of traditional Christmas lights.
+In this configuration, adding more solar panels increases the total voltage of the entire series, while the current remains constant.

 Higher voltage output